 - Staff receive a briefing sheet to remind them of definitions and procedures - As issues surrounding protection are often challenging and hard to predict and procedures outlined above may not always exactly match reality, all staff are trained that if they are in doubt they should consult.
 Staff should consult the Designated Safeguarding Lead and the Designated Safeguarding Lead in turn should consult the Community Social Workers / Staff at Family Front Door or other partner agencies for advice.
 However in urgent situations, any member of staff can refer their concerns to Children's social Care (Family Front Door) directly. - The age of a student should not change the initial internal referral of concerns to the Designated Safeguarding Lead.
-It may inform discussion and actions from that point on and the Adult Safeguarding Board Protocols should be considered where appropriate.
+It may inform discussion and actions from that point on and the Adult Safeguarding Board Protocols should be considered where appropriate. - The principle that no-one should deal with a protection concern in isolation is fundamental.

-- The principle that no-one should deal with a protection concern in isolation is fundamental. - Procedures follow WSCB guidance and protocols.
-Procedures for 14-16 year old students follow Worcestershire 14-19 Partnership Board Learning Provider Safeguarding Guidance.
-Where concerns emerge for such a student the response is the same for staff at College other than the Designated Safeguarding Lead will aim to liaise with the home school Designated Safeguarding Lead initially.
-In all cases, the College Designate Safeguarding lead will refer to WSCB guidance on Thresholds in decision making. - Any protection concerns shall be recorded as a Safeguarding Protection memo and all documentation saved on the electronic filing cabinet (see Appendix 5). - A Safeguarding Team (See Roles and Responsibilities earlier in policy) will have specific training in line with Guidance in Working Together to Safeguard Children 2018 and Keeping Children Safe in Education September 2019 to jointly manage cases. - The Safeguarding Team meets weekly to review cases, agree actions and update records. - The Safeguarding Team also consider lessons learnt, and this informs practice.
+- Any protection concerns shall be recorded as a Safeguarding Protection memo and all documentation saved in the student's confidential documents tab on their portal page. - A Safeguarding Team (See Roles and Responsibilities earlier in policy) will have specific training in line with Guidance in Working Together to Safeguard Children 2018 and Keeping Children Safe in Education September 2020 to jointly manage cases. - The Safeguarding Team meets fortnightly to review cases, agree actions and update records. - The Safeguarding Team also consider lessons learnt, and this informs practice.
 The minutes of these meetings go to SLT. - The Principal, the Deputy Principal, members of the Safeguarding team, tutors and the College Counsellors have access to memos, assessments and Safeguarding records. - Safeguarding case files are held securely in paper form until the student reaches their 25th birthday.
-All members of the Senior Management Team are aware of the location and access of protection case files.
-From September 2017 the College will store Key Safeguarding documents electronically through an Electronic Filing Cabinet. - The Designated Safeguarding lead arranges for the secure and timely transfer of case files to other institutions where appropriate when a student leaves the College in accordance with Worcestershire Safeguarding Children Partnership Guidelines. - Staff involved in a protection concern or case, are offered advice and guidance from the Designated Safeguarding lead and other members of the Safeguarding team.

-- The Counsellors have external supervision is offered to all members of the Safeguarding team.
+All members of the Senior Leadership Team are aware of the location and access of protection case files.
+From September 2017 the College will store key Safeguarding documents electronically through the student's College Portal page. - The Designated Safeguarding lead arranges for the secure and timely transfer of case files to other institutions where appropriate when a student leaves the College in accordance with Worcestershire Safeguarding Children Partnership Guidelines.
+Where possible this is done electronically. - Staff involved in a protection concern or case, are offered advice and guidance from the Designated Safeguarding lead and other members of the Safeguarding team. - The Counsellors have external supervision and supervision is offered to all members of the Safeguarding team.
 Supervision for all staff is made available through the College's Employee Assistance Programme. - Inter/multi agency working protocols are followed and the professional responsibility to co-operate with other agencies is upheld as is the notion that professional challenge is considered good practice. - Designated Staff attend sharing of good practice meetings with other colleges, the WSCP and seek to develop their skills and experiences beyond minimum requirements. - Lessons learnt from Serious Case Reviews and other Government and Safeguarding Board reviews are disseminated to all staff.